 Project Focus: Lindsay Street Park In Atlanta

-The Proctor North Avenue area, which includes the English Avenue and Vine City neighborhoods, lies in the shadow of downtown Atlanta, less than a mile from the Georgia Dome and the site where the Atlanta Falcons football team will build its new $1 billion stadium.
+Along Proctor Creek, the neighborhoods of English Avenue and Vine City lie in the shadow of downtown Atlanta, less than a mile from the Georgia Dome and the site where the Atlanta Falcons football team will build its new $1 billion stadium.
 Yet these streets are not the lifeline to Atlanta; they are plagued with some of the highest rates of crime, unemployment and foreclosure in the city.
 We’re working to change that.

 Partner Focus: Amigos de los Rios in Los Angeles